gradikay/Gradi-Project/README.md

 ## Where to start?
 Here is a starting point
 `1.
 Gradi Kayamba Project` - Here you will know about the entire Git updates and how to navigate around!

 `2.
-KinCentral News` - Here I have build a website with using `XML, HTML5, CSS3, JAVASCRIPT`. https://gradikay.github.io/Kincentral-times/.
+KinCentral News` - Here I have build a website with `XML, HTML5, CSS3, JAVASCRIPT`. https://gradikay.github.io/Kincentral-times/.

 ![XML WEBPAGE](https://github.com/gradikay/Gradi-Kayamba-Project/blob/master/Capture.JPG)